danieledapo/danieledapo.github.io/content/post/terminal-graphics-braille.md

 Initially, I tried to use the canonical `/`, `|`, `-`, `_` and `\` characters to
-draw lines but that didn't work well because I couldn't find a way to draw a non vertical or horizintal line that didn't look like a staircase.
+draw lines but that didn't work well because I couldn't find a way to draw a non vertical or horizontal line that didn't look like a staircase.

 I did some research and eventually I stumbled upon the [`drawille`][drawille] project which looked quite promising!
 By going through the `README.md` and the